CaiEddie/AutoMorphoAnalysis/README.md

 # AutoMorphoAnalysis
 Several scripts to help automate data analysis

-1. Mature culture morphology: An image J program to detect clusters of cells in motor neuron cultures.
+1. Mature culture morphology: An image J macro to detect clusters of cells in motor neuron cultures.
-a) detect clusters in phase-contrast images
+a) detect clusters in phase-contrast images ( ClusterSearcher.ijm )
-B) detect clusters from dapi images in a stitched image from the center of a 24 well plate
+B) detect clusters from dapi images in a stitched image from the center of a 24 well plate ( StitchedDapiCellSearcher.ijm )
       -single cells will also be detected and counted, this is still under construction.
 c) pythonsampler - measures distances between clusters in a radius and the nearest three clusters for defined region of reference clusters.
+(DataCompiler.py / DapiDataCompiler.py, automatically run from macros with jython)
 d) Soon to be determined - summary statistics and modeling of the data

 2. Cell detection at the start of motor neuron cultures (NPCs)